ryanjdew/odi-ikm-sql-to-marklogic/README.md

  * User defined XML or JSON file format.
  * User defined collection applied to imported files.
  * Optional Hierarchical query support (see __Hierarchical Data__ in the [IKM Options](#ikm-options) below).
+ * Multiple source rows can be grouped into a single output document.
+ * Optional logging of batch success/failure.

 ## How To Install The IKM
 The sample IKM relies on MarkLogic's Java Client API.
 You can download the library from https://developer.marklogic.com/products/java.
 After downloading and unzipping, you'll need to copy the following jar files into the __~/.odi/oracledi/userlib__ folder: